Hackerland2022/concertland/README.md

 # concertland

 ## Games:
+* Ticketing - Choose the colour corresponding to the ticket category
 * DanceBox!
 Players to dance to the correct areas to win points!
 * Cheering - Cheer with the crowd (or it will be awkward)...